Signature Private Tour · 13 Days · 12 Nights

 Chefchaouen → Meknes → Volubilis → Fes

-Drive south to Meknes, the imperial city Sultan Moulay Ismail built to rival Paris.
-Stand before Bab el-Mansour — the most ornate gateway in North Africa — and explore the vast palace grounds and the Sultan's enormous granaries.
-Continue to Volubilis, a UNESCO-listed Roman city spanning 40 hectares, where brilliantly coloured mosaic floors depicting Orpheus, Bacchus, and mythological creatures still lie exactly where Roman families once walked above them.
-Arrive in Fes, Morocco's most complex and rewarding city.
+Drive south to Meknes — the imperial city Sultan Moulay Ismail built to rival Versailles.
+Stand before Bab el-Mansour, the most ornate gateway in North Africa.
+Continue to Volubilis, a UNESCO Roman city covering 40 hectares, where 2,000-year-old mosaic floors depicting Orpheus and Bacchus still lie exactly where Roman families once walked.
+Arrive in Fes — Morocco's most rewarding city — at sunset.

 • Meknes Bab el-Mansour